 Whatever your Christmas looks like this year, we wish you all a happy and safe one with your nearest and dearest.
 Now, more than ever, we need Christmas and all the wonder that it brings, and by putting in place a few safety measures now, you will be free to relax and enjoy every moment together.

 Merry Christmas everyone!
-From Fred Safety and Mini First Aid xx
+From Mini First Aid and our friends at Fred Safety and Twinkl Parents xx